LARC-CMU-SMU/RecipeGPT-exp/README.md

 Please contact ```helenalee.bt01@gmail.com``` if you have any questions or problems.

-We forked the [this](https://github.com/nshepperd/gpt-2) implemnetation in order to train and fine-tune gpt-2.
+We forked the [this](https://github.com/nshepperd/gpt-2) implementation in order to train and fine-tune gpt-2.

 ## Google colab